 - Turning on lights and other consumers should cause the voltage to rise immediately as the alternator reacts to the extra electrical demands

 If you suspect an alternator fault, go ahead, volt drop tests the circuit……still with me?
 Okay, cool, this stuff is really easy, I promise.
 You’ll need a voltmeter and the engine running to perform this test.

 A voltage drop test simply measures the difference in voltage between the two test probes.
 A large difference (.2v on the ground side and .3 v on the positive side) means there’s resistance in the wiring or terminals, i.e., the power can’t flow through the circuit with ease.

 It’s a great test for locating dirty, corroded, or damaged cables/terminals.
 Anyway, follow the diagram below to nail the volt drop test like a pro.

 Common alternator problems include:

-- Faulty alternator overcharging battery, symptoms include premature battery failure and bulbs blowing
+- Faulty alternator overcharging the battery, symptoms include premature battery failure and bulbs blowing

-- Faulty alternator diode, symptoms include draining battery overnight
+- Faulty alternator diode, symptoms include draining the battery overnight

-- Faulty harmonic damper, causing lack of belt drive, symptoms soft battery and dimming lights especially in damp conditions
+- Faulty harmonic damper, causing lack of belt drive, symptoms of soft battery, and dimming lights, especially in damp conditions

 - Faulty alternator bearing, symptoms include a whine or hum noise